SRStoyanov/cinebuzz/README.md

 # Cinebuzz

 Cinebuzz is a simplified Letterboxd clone built with AngularJS.
 It uses Firebase Authentication for user authentication and Firestore for the backend database.
-The application is styled with Tailwind CSS and is deployed live via GitHub to Firebase Hosting.
+The application is styled with Tailwind CSS and is deployed live via GitHub to Firebase Hosting and available at https://cinebuzz-34f85.web.app.

 ## Features